Principal Parts of a Grass Plant

-see photographic examples, click one of the cameras in the list of
+To see photographic examples of a term, click the camera next to it in the list of botanical terms.

 The flowering (reproductive) part is the seedhead.

 Brief descriptions and drawings of these parts follow :

 Grass roots are fibrous.
 Size of the root system depends on genetic and environmental factors and on management.
 In general, grasses that are capable of producing the greatest top growth are also capable of producing the greatest root growth.
 The ratio of roots to tops by weight ranges from about 0.8 :1 to 1.5 :1 for most native grasses.

 Soil factors influencing root growth are moisture, temperature, structure, depth, fertility, and chemical reaction.
 Soil moisture, generally, has the greatest effect on root depth.
 In shallow soils, root systems are shallow; in moist, deep, well-developed soils, root systems are deep.
 Grasses differ widely in their ability to grow in saturated, poorly aerated soil.
 Excessive wetness inhibits root growth of most grasses except those adapted to marshes.

 Soil temperature affects the growth of grass roots.
 In general, native perennial grasses have active root growth in the fall until frost, very slow growth through winter, and active growth again in spring from about 10 to 15 days before green leaves appear until flowering.
 After flowering, growth slows down and stops during summer when soil temperatures are high.